hemsmalli5/Writing-Sample-findNeedle-/README.md

   ### Performance:

    * **Split function can be called before the ```For Loop```**
-     * This reduces CPU and memory usage since current code regex computation and split call happens for each iteration
+     * This reduces CPU and memory usage since current code regex computation and split call happens for each iteration.

   ```
   else {